k0pernicus/Tr0nJS/README.md

 ======

-1. Manage bugs for the player collisions</br>
+1. Added correction to the IA in the case of a change of control
 2. Build an elegant menu</br>
 3. Refactoring code</br>
-4. To program a better Artificial Intelligence (based with probabilities)</br>